 5. Then the game repeats by choosing another student to toss the bean bags.

-I hope your classroom will love playing place value toss as much as my class did.
+I hope your classroom will love playing place value toss and other active math games as much as my class did.

-If you’re looking for more ideas for your math block, check out my Math Pinterest Board.
+If you’re looking for more activities for place value and ideas for your math block, check out my Math Pinterest Board.